zerotier/terraform-multicloud-quickstart/README.md

 ## A Quick Tour of the Terraform code

-This repository is meant to accomplish three things.
+This repository is meant to teach you three things.

-- First, how to programatically manipulate networks and members in the ZeroTier API with Terraform.
+- How to programatically manipulate networks and members in the ZeroTier API with Terraform.
-- Second, how to inject a ZeroTier identity into your favorite cloud provider.
+- How to bootstrap ZeroTier on your favorite cloud provider
-- Third, to show off ZerTier's capabilities in an easy to follow, step by step fashion.
+- How to use some of ZeroTier's more advanced capabilities.

 ## Configure the Quickstart repository